mgreiler/se-unlocked/Transcripts/EP_26_Chris_Biscardi.md

 your blog posts and market your expertise, and then you're going to learn how to like price things.
 Like eventually you're going to have people coming to you and you're going to have to learn how to like set up contracts and price things.
-And like, what does a good client look like?
-Right.
+And like, what does a good client look like, right?
 And you don't figure out what a good client looks like until you've had five to 10 of them, right?

-**Michaela:** [00:31:53] Like
+**Michaela:** [00:31:53] Yeah.
+True.

-**Chris:** [00:31:54] it's, it's easy to recognize a really bad client.
-Right.
+**Chris:** [00:31:54] Like it's, it's easy to recognize a really bad client, right?
 Um, and if you're trying to get into this one thing I'll remind people of is that like, uh, whereas you can't really fire your employer, you can fire a client.
 So if they breach the contract, uh, the contract is over, right?
 If either side breaches it.
-So it's much more of a equal partnership as opposed to some kind of an employee employer relationship where you can't really fire your employer, like even quit.
-But.
-It's not quite the same thing.
+So it's much more of a equal partnership as opposed to some kind of an employee-employer relationship where you can't really fire your employer, like you can quit, but, it's not quite the same thing.

 **Michaela:** [00:32:23] Yeah.
 Well, I totally agree.
 I think blogging and, you know, social, having a social media presence is really